SecOpsPete/active-directory-labs/active-directory-detection-lab/README.md

 ### 🕵️ Attacker Assumptions in This Lab

-To ground the attack phase, I documented the assumptions that mirror a realistic adversary scenario:
+To ground the attack phase, I documented assumptions that mirror a realistic adversary scenario:

 - Attacker has already **gained a foothold in the internal network** (phished user, rogue device, Wi-Fi access).
 - Attacker has an **IP address** on the subnet, either via DHCP or static assignment.